 - if they do not pay tuition fees when they are due or

-- if they breach TAFE SA Student Conduct Policy made available to all enrolled students.
+- if they breach TAFE SA Student Code of Behaviour made available to all enrolled students.

 If the period of suspension exceeds 28 days, DIBP requires students to return to their home countries (unless exceptional circumstances can be proved).